Our Impact

 Fresh on Dek

-With funding from the DeKalb County government and the DeKalb County Board of Health and collaboration and partnerships with various departments and community organizations, The University of Georgia Cooperative Extension in DeKalb County completed the eighth season of Fresh on DeK (FOD), a mobile farmer’s market.
-In 2022, Fresh on DeK Mobile Farmer’s Market visited 16 different food desert locations around DeKalb County over the course of 16 weeks providing education and fresh produce to DeKalb residents.
-Throughout the 16-week 2022 farmers market season, Fresh on DeK Mobile Farmer’s Market provides a total of 11,030 bags of produce.
-The number of participants increased from last year’s farmers market season.
-This equates to the distribution of approximately 71,700 pounds of fresh fruits and vegetables at 16 community sites around DeKalb County.
+With funding from the DeKalb County government and the DeKalb County Board of Health and collaboration and partnerships with various departments and community organizations, The University of Georgia Cooperative Extension in DeKalb County completed the ninth season of Fresh on DeK (FOD), a mobile farmer’s market.
+In 2023, Fresh on DeK Mobile Farmer’s Market visited 16 different food desert locations around DeKalb County over the course of 16 weeks providing education and fresh produce to DeKalb residents.
+Throughout the 16-week 2023 farmers market season, we reached 4,866 residents with the pop-up mobile market.
 Fresh on DeK continues the educational outreach through weekly 1-hour healthy living classes on Zoom and Facebook Live online platforms for 16 weeks and educational extenders given to participants who attended weekly.
-Increasing by over 100 participants from last year, Fresh on DeK Healthy Living classes had 639 online participants through various topics such as physical activity suggestions, how to eat healthy while dining out and creating S.M.A.R.T Goals.
+This year, Fresh on DeK Healthy Living classes had1,857 online participants educated on various topics such as physical activity suggestions, how to eat healthy while dining out and creating S.M.A.R.T Goals.
+Live weekly classes were recorded and posted on Facebook and YouTube.
+All class participants received a discount voucher for produce at the market.
+The average reported monthly economic impact totaled $2,025.
+Fresh on DeK also donated about 2,150 pounds of produce to local nonprofit organizations.
+Partners ranged from local church food drives to community support programs, all of whom utilized fresh produce to supplement their ongoing pursuit to relieve food insecurity in DeKalb County.

 Agricultural and Natural Resources (ANR)